 One of the quieter heartlands, Hougang is home to a historic park, craft beer pubs and an IG-worthy architectural gem.

-Guide to Hougang: Eat and drink
+Guide to Hougang: Best food spots

-Selegie Soya Bean
+4. Selegie Soya Bean

 After a savoury, hearty meal at Ponggol Nasi Lemak Centre, nothing hits the spot like a good bowl of sugary dessert.
 Hougang might not have a giant mall that offers countless dessert parlours, but it’s home to Selegie Soya Bean.
 Known for its silky smooth beancurd aka tau huay, this old school dessert will satisfy your sweet tooth.
 Pro tip: Get a couple of fried dough fritters (otherwise known as you tiao) to dip into your beancurd – there’s nothing more satisfying than breaking the porcelain-like tau huay with a golden brown you tiao.